fusioncha0s/Avi-On-Cooper-HaloHome-Setup-with-MQTT/README.md

 - VM has default configuration with basic cores, RAM, and HDD space allocated to operate the Ubuntu OS
 - I did purchase a bluetooth antenna (ZEXMTE USB Bluetooth Adapter for PC, Long Range Bluetooth USB Adapter for Windows 11/10, 492FT/150M Bluetooth Dongle 5.1 EDR, Plug & Play for Desktop, Laptop, Printers, Mouse, Speakers…).
 But as mentioned previously, any bluetooth adapter should work if you are in need of one.
 - There was a lot of issues I ran into which I will try my best to capture the necessary commands to run through from begginging to end.
+- I am also running my own local AI assistant in Home Assistant with wyoming satellites.
+All i had to do was expose my lights to the AI assistant and I could tell jarvis to turn my lights down to 10, turn them on or off, etc. without having to specify automations beyond having them turn on and off at certain times each day.

 # Assumptions
 - You have Home Assistant HACS installed on Home Assistant